mnot/I-D/variants/draft.md

 # The "Variants" HTTP Header Field

-The `Variants` HTTP response header field is used to indicate what other representations are available for a given resource at the time that the response is produced.
+The Variants HTTP response header field is used to indicate what other representations are available for a given resource at the time that the response is produced.

 ~~~
-Variants        = 1#variant
+Variants        = 1#variant-item
-variant         = field-name *( OWS ";" OWS available-value )
+variant-item    = field-name *( OWS ";" OWS available-value )
 available-value = token
 ~~~

-Each `variant` indicates a response header field that carries a value that clients might proactively negotiate for; each parameter on it indicates a value for which there is an available representation on the origin server.
+Each "variant-item" indicates a request header field that carries a value that clients might proactively negotiate for; each parameter on it indicates a value for which there is an available representation on the origin server.

 So, given this example header field:

 ~~~
-Variants: Content-Encoding;gzip
+Variants: Accept-Encoding;gzip
 ~~~

 a recipient can infer that the only content-coding available for that resource is "gzip" (along with the "identity" non-encoding; see {{content-encoding}).